appcircleio/appcircle-docusaurus/docs/account/my-account/4-federated-identity-linked-login-providers.md

 ---
-title: "Federated Identity (Linked Login Providers)"
+title: 'Federated Identity (Linked Login Providers)'
-metaTitle: "Federated Identity (Linked Login Providers)"
+metaTitle: 'Federated Identity (Linked Login Providers)'
-metaDescription: "Federated Identity (Linked Login Providers)"
+metaDescription: 'Federated Identity (Linked Login Providers)'
 ---

 # Federated Identity (Linked Login Providers)

 In this screen, you can manage the linked accounts for login.
 You can link a new account by pressing **Add **and following the permission prompts displayed by the provider or you can disconnect an account by pressing **Remove**.